Multipod, multipotentialite, Scanner, Renaissance person – what do all these terms actually mean?

 Our society, particularly in the work world, is geared up for specialists – people who do just one thing for their whole professional life.
 For someone who has found their Thing (good examples are often medical professionals, scientists and people with those slightly obscure jobs you can’t actually articulate or describe), this is perfect.

-For those of us who are a bit magpie like, whose attention is often caught by something new and exciting, who love learning for the sake of learning rather than to continually advance knowledge in the same area, and who are definitely adults but haven’t found their one Thing… it’s hard.
+For those of us who are a bit more magpie-like, whose attention is often caught by something new and exciting, who love learning for the sake of learning rather than to continually advance knowledge in the same area, and who are definitely adults but haven’t found their one Thing… it’s hard.

 Changing jobs regularly is frowned upon (I was told you must stay at least two years in any job in order to be taken seriously – I have ignored this advice, but people still think it’s gospel).